Observations in TNG: "Datalore"

 "Rascals"

-In the first half of TNG, this door was not connected to the regular corridor set, explaining why the corridor wall behind Wesley looks so different.
+This door was not connected to the regular corridor set at the time, explaining why the corridor wall behind Wesley looks so different.
 No changes

 The Crystalline Entity is perhaps the first CGI in a Star Trek series, and definitely the first CGI species.
 When the Crystalline Entity reappears in "Silicon Avatar", its shape has changed.